-For the last three years, I have been helping parents who don’t have a children’s shoe store in their area that they TRUST find the correct pair of shoes for their children online.
+For the last 3 years, I have been helping parents who don’t have a children’s shoe store in their area that they TRUST find the correct pair of shoes for their children online.

-I have fitted certain shoe brands and certain shoe styles that are more durable than others, but I want you to remember one thing: It doesn’t matter how well-made or durable the shoes are, if you don’t provide your children with the correct shoe size, they won’t get any of the benefits that the shoes have to offer.
-What’s even worse, your child might end up developing several foot and leg issues due to the shoes being too narrow, too short, too long, or too wide.
+I want you to remember one thing: It doesn’t matter how well-made or durable the shoes are, if you don’t provide your children with the correct shoe size, your child won’t get any of the benefits that the shoes have to offer.
+What’s even worse, your child might end up developing several foot issues such as blisters, calluses, and corns.

-This leads to the question of: How can you make sure if your child is wearing the correct shoe size?
+This leads to the following question: How can you be 100% sure that you know your exact child’s foot size?

-I always recommend parents to take their children to their local kids’ shoe store, where a shoe fitter can properly measure their feet and find shoes that FIT.
+I always recommend parents to take their children to their local kids’ shoe store, where a shoe fitter can properly measure their feet and find shoes that fit properly.

-The PROBLEM is that most parents don’t have local children’s shoe store that they TRUST, and they must purchase their children’s shoes online.
-If you are one of these parents, please START by reading an article I wrote where I describe the simplest, yet most effective way to make sure that your child is wearing the correct shoe size:
+The issue is that most parents don’t have local children’s shoe store that they TRUST (or that store has closed down), and they must purchase their children’s shoes online.
+If you are one of these parents, please START by reading an article I wrote where I describe the simplest, yet most effective way to figure out your child’s foot size from home:

-These are the features that good, durable shoes must provide to your child:
+These are the 3 most important features that good, durable shoes must provide to your child: